gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 Reference: [http://www.eclipse.org/jetty/documentation/current/troubleshooting-locked-files-on-windows.html](http://www.eclipse.org/jetty/documentation/current/troubleshooting-locked-files-on-windows.html)

-It's good to add `src/main/webapp/WEB-INF/jetty-web.xml` to your `gitbucket/.git/info/exclude` so as not to commit this file.
+It's good to add `src/main/webapp/WEB-INF/jetty-web.xml` to your `gitbucket/.git/info/exclude` not to commit this file.

 ## Introduce JRebel

-JRebel makes class reloading without restart JavaVM.
+JRebel allows class reloading without restarting the JavaVM.
 It makes quick development cycle for JVM based applications.
-It can be used free for personal, non-comercial use.
+It can be used free for personal, non-commercial use.

 1. Sign into myJRebel: [https://my.jrebel.com/](https://my.jrebel.com/)
 2. You can get a license key at `Install and Activate` and download JRebel by `"Download jrebel"` (not a licence server) from [https://zeroturnaround.com/software/jrebel/download/#!/have-license](https://zeroturnaround.com/software/jrebel/download/#!/have-license).